alemart/speedy-vision/README.md

   * `sensitivity: number`.
 A number between `0.0` and `1.0`.
 The higher the number, the more features you get.
   * `expected: number | object`.
 Speedy will automatically adjust the sensitivity value to get you *approximately* the number of features you ask.
 For more information, read the section on [automatic sensitivity](#automatic-sensitivity).
   * `denoise: boolean`.
 Whether or not to denoise the image before finding the features.
 Defaults to `true`.
+  * `sort: boolean`.
+Whether or not to sort the resulting keypoints by descending cornerness score.
+Defaults to `false`.

 The configuration object accepts more keys depending on which method is specified.
 Currently, the following methods for feature detection are available: